mass0n30/RetroGameAtlas/README.md

 Built using twitch IGDB API: https://www.igdb.com/api

-Pseudo Loop:
-  - for i less 100
-  - generate a random number
-  - if no random games, push first game and continue to next iteration
-  - for j less than total games from params
-  - checking every game, we check against random games array for any duplicates, if duplicate break out of inner loop
-  - if no duplicates push random game

 Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)